 The opposite of a distributed system is a centralized system, e.g. a single server or storage appliance:

 There are several advantages of a distributed system over a centralized one, depending on the abilities of the distributed (storage) system:

+Because distributed file systems can scale-out, there is no need for scale-up.
 Unlike scaling out, scaling up is making a component larger or faster to handle a greater load.

 Quobyte is a distributed file system that protects your data using synchronous replication and erasure coding.
-Quobyte's architecture is based on 15 years of research and development and as a result, is able to give you linear scalability of performance and capacity up to 100s of petabytes.
+Quobyte's architecture is based on 15 years of research and development and, as a result, is able to give you linear scalability of performance and capacity up to 100s of petabytes.